FAQ’s about EGMTC AUDITIONS

 Who auditions?
 Everyone who wants to be part of the cast.

 What happens at auditions?
 Come prepared with a song and ready to perform lines (see audition tip email sent after signing up).
 If a performer wishes to audition for a specific role, they should sing a song of the character they wish to be.
+Specific songs, lines, and a small dance sequence to be used for your audition will be sent out after registration.

 What should I sing?